jarviscanada/jarvis_remote_desktop/GCP/remote_desktop.md

 * Add new connection

   ```
-  #find external IP by click the instance details
+  #find external IP by clicking the instance details
   #this external IP is not static.
 It will change if you stop/start the instance
   35.224.241.10:5901
   ```